-Inside: Social Skills worksheets for autism support classrooms, pre-k, elementary classroooms and teens.
+Inside: Worksheets on social skills for autism support classrooms, pre-k, elementary classrooms and teens.
 Social skills curriculum ideas and social skills printables preview.

 The printables have over 2,800 positive reviews.

 “I love this resource, not just for students with ASD, but students with a variety of diagnoses and learning differences.
 There is an enormous variety of activities and options, so there is absolutely something for everyone.
 It has been an excellent resource in individual and group sessions.
 I have successfully used it to reinforce lessons and work on individual IEP goals with students.”

 “This is one of my best purchases on TPT.
 I had my group make a Social Skills Binder and they brought it to speech group.
 We would do an activity around a work sheet.
 They would build up their binder each week and they loved going back through the sheets on their own as a resource to remember the skills we learned.”

 “I love this resource for my students that are on the spectrum.
 I really enjoy using the interest inventory and my students love choosing themselves what type of positive reinforcement they like to receive.”

 A Peek Inside: The 4 Sections of These Social Skills Worksheets

 Teaching self-management skills to students with autism is extremely important because it helps them to understand and regulate their own behaviors.
 It ranks in importance right up there with safety, encouraging communication and having access to reams of Velcro ™ if you are teaching in an autism support classroom.

 Within these social skills worksheets autism support can be tailored to activities geared around developing each student’s plan for managing behaviors in situations like making a mistake and understanding appropriate options they can take during situations.
 There are also reinforcement assessments that allow the students to point, mark or circle their likes and dislikes.
 Open your eyes wide and tilt that ear to see (and hear) what they choose so that you can to get to know each student.
 Here are the pages that are included: